foretoo/round-polygon/README.md

     roundedPolygon: RoundedPoint[]
 ```

-roundPolygon takes two arguments: an array of initial points and a radius
+roundPolygon function takes two arguments: an array of initial points and a radius

 ```javascript
 polygonToRound = [